tbates/umx/README.md

 [Road map](https://github.com/tbates/umx/labels/enhancement), and [Tutorials](https://tbates.github.io) (let me know what you'd like, or perhaps a book?)

-`umx` is a [structural equation modeling](https://en.wikipedia.org/wiki/Structural_equation_modeling) package designed to make SEM easier, from building, to modifying and reporting.
-Please cite as: `citation("umx")`:
+`umx` is a package designed to make [structural equation modeling](https://en.wikipedia.org/wiki/Structural_equation_modeling) easier, from building, to modifying and reporting.

+`citation("umx")`

-Timothy C. Bates, Michael C. Neale, Hermine H. Maes, (2019). umx: A library for Structural Equation and Twin Modelling in R. *Twin Research and Human Genetics*, **22**, 27-41.
+If you use it, you should cite: Timothy C. Bates, Michael C. Neale, Hermine H. Maes, (2019). umx: A library for Structural Equation and Twin Modelling in R. *Twin Research and Human Genetics*, **22**, 27-41.
 [DOI:10.1017/thg.2019.2](https://doi.org/10.1017/thg.2019.2)

 `umx` includes high-level functions for complex models such as multi-group twin models, as well as graphical model output.